 All the Company commercial aircraft are already certified to fly with a fuel blend including up to 50% of SAF, and the Company ambition is to reach a certified 100% blending capacity.

-SAF produced using the most advanced pathways can provide CO2 emission reduction of up to 80%.
+SAF produced using the most advanced pathways can provide $\mathrm{CO}2$ emission reduction of up to 80%.
 This means that today, the emissions from aircraft currently offered by the Company could be reduced by 40% if their potential was fully used.
-As detailed above (see section "Aviation industry targets"), the Company estimates that products delivered in 2020 could see their lifetime emissions reduced by around 10% thanks to the gradual introduction of SAF during their operational life.
+As detailed above (see section "Aviation industry targets"), the Company supports decarbonisation scenarios which include an ambitious rollout of SAF.
+Under such scenarios, the Company estimates that products delivered in 2020 could see their lifetime emissions reduced by around 10% thanks to the gradual introduction of SAF during their operational life.